 You can expect temperatures somewhere around 10 degrees during December, although there are the odd days when it’s a bit warmer.
 You’ll also have a mixture of rain and bright days, so it’s a real mixed bag.
 It doesn’t make packing easy, but layers will see you through.

-If you head to the south coast resorts, which are usually packed during the hot summer months, you’ll see a totally different picture.
+If you head to the south coastal resorts, which are usually packed during peak season, you’ll see a totally different picture.
 Here, the winter months, including December, are quite mild; sometimes, you can experience temperatures in the mid-teens.

 Izmir is a pretty similar picture, and if you visit Ankara, you can expect weather identical to Istanbul, although with a higher chance of snow and slightly colder temperatures.

-Best Places To Go In Turkey In December
+Where To Go & What To Do In Turkey In December

 For me, it’s Istanbul.
 Nothing is better than visiting this culture-packed city during the winter months; December has that festive feel.
-While Christmas isn’t celebrated (this being a Muslim country), you will see Santa everywhere, trees, and sparkling lights – but this isn’t for Christmas; it’s all for New Year, or Yılbaşı when everyone goes all out celebrating, eating a large meal, and giving presents.
+While Christmas isn’t celebrated (this being a Muslim country), you will see Santa everywhere, a Christmas tree or two, and sparkling lights – but this isn’t for Christmas; it’s all for New Year, or Yılbaşı when everyone goes all out celebrating, eating a large meal, and giving presents.

-The south coast resorts, including Antalya city, are great places to visit at this time if you want to see a more chilled-out way of life and try authentic food.
+The southern coast resorts, including Antalya city, are great places to visit at this time if you want to see a more chilled-out way of life and try authentic food.

 Izmir is also great at any time of the year, and you can explore in lower temperatures, making walking so much easier.